Cait43/Managing-a-farms-workforce-/README.md

 Before running the project we first need to set up a local server for the database:
  - Open SQL Server Management Studio 20
- - In the "Connect to Server" window type "(local)\SQLEXPRESS" into the Server name field replacing the existing text present.
+ - In the "Connect to Server" window type "(local)\SQLEXPRESS" (without quotes) into the Server name field replacing the existing text present.
  - Tick the "Trust server certificate" box
  - Click on the "Connect" button